lkesteloot/unsong/unsong.md

 “YES,” said Uriel.
 “ARE YOU OKAY?”

 “Sort of.
 I need to think.
 It’s not a total loss.
 We still have the army.
 The military action went well.
 Better than expected.
 We can hold onto Baikal while we try to figure out where to go from here.
-I can convince people to…wait…oh no. [i]Oh no.[/i]”
+I can convince people to... wait... oh no. [i]Oh no.[/i]”

 “WHAT?” asked Uriel.